nuclearpengy/nuclearpengy.github.io/gear.md

 A Midea 12,000 BTU mid wall split unit inverter keeps me and my equipment cool.<br/>

+<h3>Load shedding mitigation</h3>
+All this gear needs to be powered.
+My office and network is shielded from load shedding with two PylonTech US2000 2.4kWh Lithium Ion batteries and a Mecer Axpert King SOL-I-AX-5KP 5KW hybrid pure sine wave inverter, enough power to keep working and boil the kettle to make coffee.
+No solar panels yet but hopefully soon.<br/>

 <h2>Software, Subscriptions and The Cloud</h2>
 Sadly, all this hardware can't do much without a lot of software and a good few cloud services.